Kef provides you with the best marine insurance that you can find.

 Marine insurance companies are known to be very difficult to deal with in the event of a claim, but this is not so with Kef.

-Kef has decades of experience with the same US-based marine insurance company, and we offer fair, responsible coverage for your shipment.
+Kef has more than 40 years of experience with the same US-based marine insurance company, and we offer fair, responsible coverage for your shipment.

 Using our simple guidelines, you will define your own insurance coverage for your shipment.